 Article to understand fields, formats of /etc/shadow file.
-Learn each fields in detail and how it can be modified.
+Learn each field in detail and how it can be modified.

-Unlike password file, shadow file is not world readable.
-It can be read by root user only.
-Shadow file permissions are 400 i.e. -r——– and ownership is root:root.
-Means it can be only read and by root users only.
-Reason for such security is password related information which is being stored in this file.
+root:root.
+This means it can be only read and by root users only.
+The reason for such security is password related information that is being stored in this file.

 Since its normal text file, commands like cat, more will work without any issue on it.

-/etc/shadow file has different fields separated by colon.
-There are total of 8 fields in shadow file.
+/etc/shadow file has different fields separated by a colon.
+There are a total of 8 fields in the shadow file.
 They are –

 - Encrypted password